 • Processing of data in the context of user registration and session management

-• Processing in the context of data analysis for service and performance enhancements including usage analysis.
+• Processing in the context of data analysis for service.

 • Processing user generated content such as messages between bidders and purchasers as well as file uploads